Praia Cabo Verde Temple

 The Praia Cabo Verde Temple will be constructed in the national capital of Praia on the island of Santiago on the east side of Avenida Cidade de Lisboa in the Tahiti Chã de Areia neighborhood.

 During his closing talk at the 188th Semiannual General Conference, President Russell M. Nelson announced plans for the construction of the Praia Cabo Verde Temple on October 7, 2018.
-In recent years, Church membership has grown significantly on the islands of Cape Verde, located approximately 350 miles off the northwest coast of Africa.
+In recent years, Church membership has grown significantly on the islands of Cabo Verde, located approximately 350 miles off the northwest coast of Africa.
 The are some 14,700 Latter-day Saints in the country organized into three stakes and two districts.
-A temple in Praia will make the sacred ordinances of the temple an attainable blessing for Church members who currently must fly to the
+A temple in Praia will make the sacred ordinances of the temple an attainable blessing for Church members who currently must fly to the Madrid Spain Temple.2

 - "Twelve Temples Announced as October 2018 General Conference Closes," The Church of Jesus Christ of Latter-day Saints News Release, 7 Oct.
 2018.